ajmalafif/netsby/src/pages/blog/2010-05-10-are-you-a-dreamer-or-a-doer.md

 ---
 templateKey: blog-post
-title: 'Are you a dremer, or a doer?'
+title: 'Are you a dreamer, or a doer?'
 date: 2010-05-10T15:04:10.000Z
 description: >-
   Dreamers swim in the pool of cloud;